Your Guide to Yoga at Castle Hill Fitness

 What Kind of Yoga Classes Does Castle Hill Fitness Offer?

-The classes we offer can be broken down into three different types: Flow Classes, Form Classes, or Relaxation Classes.
+The classes we offer can be broken down into three different types: Flow Classes, Form Classes, and Relaxation Classes.

 Flow Classes